Things to Ask Yourself

 - If you are wanting to breed your does when the time comes, makes sure you have access to a buck for hire.
 We offer stud service only to does we sell or FFA and 4H members.

-- We send most of the baby goats home on bottles between 6-8 weeks of age.
-Rest assured bottle feeding is not that time consuming.
-We have yet to have a customer regret the limited work involved.
-It is a wonderful way to bond with your new babies.
+- We send most of the baby goats home on bottles between 6-8 weeks of age. ( Some just don't want one) It is a wonderful way to bond with your new babies.
 It only takes a few minutes a couple of times a day.
+The kids are also left with the moms , that way they learn to be goats a a young age

 - You are going to fall in love with your new goats, it's a given...
 So make sure you purchase from a reputable source.
 Goats can carry diseases that have the potential to affect their future health and well being.
 Ask the herd you are purchasing from if they disease-test their herd annually.
 Purchasing a baby goat from a herd that does routinely test may cost a bit more up front, but is well worth the peace of mind in the end.